OmarFarouq3/OmarFarouq3/README.md

 ## Projects
 - Hypertension Classification: Applied machine learning techniques to predict hypertension using clinical and demographic data.
+- Gestational Diabetes Prediction: Developed a predictive model and co-authored an accepted conference paper based on this work.
 - CVRP Optimization: Implemented optimization algorithms including Savings and Local Search to improve routing efficiency.
-- Gestational Diabetes Prediction: Developed a predictive model and co-authored an accepted conference paper based on this work.
+(In Progress)

 ## Currently Learning
 - Data Visualization and Dashboarding